suryansh1605/Currency-Converter/README.md

 ## Features

-- **Real-time Exchange Rates:** The application uses a powerful API to fetch the latest exchange rates, providing users with accurate and current conversion values.(Use this website to create API for free https://app.exchangerate-api.com/)
+- **Real-time Exchange Rates:** The application uses a powerful API to fetch the latest exchange rates, providing users with accurate and current conversion values.(Use your own API Key to create new API key check below link)

 - **User-Friendly Interface:** The intuitive and user-friendly design makes it easy for users to navigate and perform currency conversions seamlessly.